10 Best Things to Do in Tampa, Florida

 Tampa, located on Tampa Bay, is about 25 miles from the Gulf of Mexico.
 In town, you can take a streetcar ride through historic Ybor City, sample Cuban fare, or pick up baseline seats for a Yankees spring training game, which takes place every March.
 Whether you’re flying or driving to Tampa, we also suggest you block out at least one night to spend in Clearwater, a swath of diamond-white sand that consistently ranks as one of America’s best beaches.

-Splurge: Sandpearl – You’ll get a panoramic view of the action from your balcony at Clearwater’s newest and most stylish resort.
-Whether you’re sunning at the pool deck or ordering a cocktail on the beach, you may forget that you haven’t yet left the continental U.S. Doubles from $239.
+Splurge: Sandpearl – You’ll get a panoramic view of the action from your balcony at one of Clearwater’s most stylish resorts.
+Whether you’re sunning on the pool deck or ordering a cocktail on the beach, you may forget that you haven’t yet left the continental U.S.

 Tip: Can’t spare the time to overnight in Clearwater?
 Drive in for the day, and have lunch or cocktails poolside at a waterfront hotel.